Follow

 Features tab settings menu within the Windows 11 Phone Link app

-Under the Apps section, you will see a toggle for “Allow the Phone Link app to display apps from my phone.”
-Switch this toggle to On to show your apps or Off to hide them.
+Under the Apps section, toggle the switch for “Allow the Phone Link app to display apps from my phone” to On.

 Toggle switch to display Android apps in Windows 11 Phone Link